-Cardiac Risk/Inflammation Factors include homocysteine, lipoprotein (a), C-reactive protein (CRP), and fibrin; and, are better indicators of cardiovascular disease and inflammation than your level of cholesterol.
+Cardiac Risk/Inflammation Factors include homocysteine, lipoprotein (a), LDL particle number, Small LDL, C-reactive protein (CRP), and fibrin; and, are better indicators of cardiovascular disease and inflammation than your level of cholesterol.

-They measure the amount of inflammation and amino acids in the blood.
+They measure the size of LDL and the amount of inflammation and amino acids in the blood.
 However, since your doctor may not order these tests until he/she has determined that you may be at risk for cardiovascular disease, you may need to request these tests, especially if you are not making any significant progress with your health.